SugaryScripts/blackhole/Card/Python/Pipenv.md

 pipenv install
 ```
 This command initializes a new Pipenv project in the current directory.
 It creates a `Pipfile` and `Pipfile.lock` to manage project dependencies.

+**When to use**:
+- When create new project without choosing pipenv
+- Project not yet set up with a virtual environment

 **Explanation**:
 - `pipenv` is the command-line tool for Pipenv.